 Methadone is a strong opioid agonist or receiver that acts like other opioids in that it helps with pain.
 It doesn’t produce a euphoric high, unlike other opiates like heroin.
 In treatment, it’s effective at replacing such powerful opiates and easing the pain of withdrawal while reducing cravings.
 It’s powerful and long-acting.
 For MAT, it is only possible to administer methadone through a program like New Era’s that provides medication for Opioid Use Disorder (OUD) because of its habit-forming nature.

 Suboxone helps manage the pain of withdrawal while also helping manage cravings.
 It also acts as an “opioid effect” antagonist or blocker.
 This means that if someone tries to abuse opiates while using suboxone, an ingredient in suboxone called naloxone blocks the part of the drug that causes euphoria completely.
-Doctors can prescribe it, which does not require the same regulations as methadone.
+Suboxone doctors in Connecticut can prescribe it, which does not require the same regulations as methadone.

 Buprenorphine Treatment and Clinic CT